Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

-ResBlk is constructed upon a PlainBlk and leverage the residual learning \cite{he2016deep} to mitigate performance degradation, which is to create a ``skip" connection to jump over several layers and ``add" to their outputs.
-Fig. \ref{fig:res_blk_a} demonstrates one of structures of ResBlk named \textbf{residual block type A (ResBlk-A)}.
-Here, a shortcut is started from before the DSC and is appended to the output of the entire block, which greatly facilitates forward propagation of activations and backward propagation of errors, thus avoiding gradient vanishing problem.
-It is worth noting that the summation operation in ResBlk requires that the tensors to be added have exactly the same shape.
+ResBlk incorporates the residual learning \cite{he2016deep} into PlainBlk to handle performance degradation.
+It adds a shortcut connection and uses ``add" to combine the features from both connected layers.
+ResBlk has two versions of design: ResBlk-A and ResBlk-B. Fig.~\ref{fig:res_blk_a} shows the structure of ResBlk-A, where the input of DSC is connected to the output of the last layer.
+While for ResBlk-B, there is a slight difference in the shallow layer to be connected, as shown in Fig.~\ref{fig:res_blk_b}, which will be further discussed later.
+The shortcut facilitates the forward propagation of activations and the backward propagation of errors, thus avoiding gradient vanishing.
+It is worth noting that the summation operation requires that the tensors to be added have the same shape.

-In order to maximally maintain original meanings of both spatial and temporal features, we add more shortcuts, as detailed in the following dense block (DenseBlk) design.